GLOSSARY

 to spread the wings and crouch over food to lay claim or prevent stealing by another bird, including a parent or sibling; sometimes a defensive posture if startled; among Bald Eagles, often accompanied by loud, threatening vocalizing; sometimes used as a noun

-hand, the distal portion of the wing; comprised of the carpometacarpus (fused carpal and metacarpal bones) and 3 digits with several fused phalanges; the 10 primary feathers attach to the manus by ligaments and tendons
+hand, the distal portion of the wing; comprised of the carpometacarpus (fused carpal and metacarpal bones) and 3 digits with several fused phalanges; the 10 primary feathers attach to the manus by ligaments and tendons; composite of images © Idaho Virtual Museum, my labels added, as licensed by Creative Commons3-D image of the wing bones including the manus

-upper jawbone of the beak; not fused to the skull as in humans, but articulates (forms a joint) with it dorsally behind the cere (in Bald Eagles), forming a hinge so that the maxilla can move upward; extends under the skull with the palatine (forming the palate) and the jugal arch, which articulates below the ear with a bone (the quadrate) that also articulates with the lower beak (mandible), opening and closing both lower and upper bones simultaneously; bone is covered by a layer of tissue with blood vessels and nerves, and sheathed on top by a thick hard covering of beta-keratin, which is harder than the alpha-keratin found in mammals; sometimes called the upper mandible; photo of skull © Idaho Virtual Museum (lower mandible not shown), my labels added3D VISUALIZATION OF A BALD EAGLE SKULL
+upper jawbone of the beak; not fused to the skull as in humans, but articulates (forms a joint) with it dorsally behind the cere (in Bald Eagles), forming a hinge so that the maxilla can move upward; extends under the skull with the palatine (forming the palate) and the jugal arch, which articulates below the ear with a bone (the quadrate) that also articulates with the lower beak (mandible), opening and closing both lower and upper bones simultaneously; bone is covered by a layer of tissue with blood vessels and nerves, and sheathed on top by a thick hard covering of beta-keratin, which is harder than the alpha-keratin found in mammals; sometimes called the upper mandible; photo of skull © Idaho Virtual Museum (lower mandible not shown), my labels added, as licensed by Creative Commons;see also a 3D VISUALIZATION OF A BALD EAGLE SKULL

 hormone that regulates the body's circadian and circannual rhythms; a neurohormone secreted by the pineal gland; abbreviated MEL